Kelsie Jean Smeby Rocks Soaking Wet White Thong Bathing Suit By The Pool

-Kelsie Jean Smeby sizzled in her latest Instagram share on Wednesday night.
+Kelsie Jean Smeby sizzled in her Instagram share on Wednesday night.
 The model was sure to have pulses racing as she rocked a spicy look for the camera.

 In the sexy snap, Kelsie looked hotter than ever as she opted for a soaking wet white thong bathing suit that perfectly complemented her bronzed skin.
 The garment featured thin spaghetti straps that showcased her muscled arms and shoulders.
 It also clung to her ample bust and wrapped around her tiny waist.